Horsham: Rugby

-Other sports
+Other sport

 Horsham Hockey Club who play their home matches at Broadbridge Heath Leisure Centre.

 Horsham Gymnastic Club have produced top female gymnasts a number of whom have progressed to the England and Great Britain national squads.

-London 2012 Olympic Games

 In the weeks preceding the London 2012 Olympic Games, the Grenadian Olympic Team trained at Broadbridge Heath Leisure Centre, which is on the outskirts of the town.

 Public services

-Horsham Hospital, is open weekdays, and is located on Hurst Road.
-The town has its own law courts, ambulance station, fire station, and police station, also located on Hurst Road.
+Horsham Hospital, is open on weekdays and is located on Hurst Road.
+The town has its own law courts, ambulance station, fire station and police station, also located on Hurst Road.
 The Statutory emergency fire and rescue service is provided by the West Sussex Fire and Rescue Service.
 The territorial police force for Horsham and surrounding areas is Sussex Police.

-The Registry of births, deaths, and marriages is located in Park House, North Street in central Horsham.
+The Registry of births, deaths and marriages is located in Park House, North Street in central Horsham.

 Community facilities

 Horsham Park immediately to the north of central Horsham is 24 hectares of open space for the use of the people of Horsham.
 It contains an 18th-century country house used in part by the Horsham District Council, formal gardens, and a maze.
-At the eastern side is The Pavilions in the Park leisure centre with a gym and a 25m swimming pool run by a private company for Horsham District Council.
+At the eastern side is The Pavilions in the Park leisure centre, with a gym and a 25 metre swimming pool run by a private company for Horsham District Council.
 A BMX and Skate park is located on the Hurst Road side of Horsham Park.
 The remaining space is used extensively for leisure pursuits such as tennis, football and rugby.

 Horsham Museum is located on the Causeway in a half-timbered medieval house.
 It has local history objects displayed in twenty-six galleries.
 Situated on North Street is The Capitol Theatre, Horsham, the venue (formerly Horsham Arts Centre) features a theatre, 2 cinema screens, a studio and gallery.
-On Lower Tanbridge Way is a two storey modernised library run by West Sussex County Council.
+On Lower Tanbridge Way is a two-storey modernised library run by West Sussex County Council.